 - Medical Supplies: Fill prescriptions in advance and keep a first aid kit handy.
 Don’t forget to stock up on supplies like toilet paper, hand sanitizer, and disposable diapers.

 - Money: When the power is off after a natural disaster, cash is often the only medium of exchange.
-Keep some smaller bills and coins as well, since change could be hard to come by.
+Keep some smaller bills and coins as well, since a change could be hard to come by.

-- Smoke and Carbon Monoxide Detectors: Be sure to have battery operated models on hand that will work when the electricity is out.
+- Smoke and Carbon Monoxide Detectors: Be sure to have battery-operated models on hand that will work when the electricity is out.

 - Tarps and Tape: Stock up on tarps, rolls of plastic, rope, and duct tape to use for emergency repairs after the storm.

 - Tools: Charge up cordless tools and make sure you have adequate hand tools to use while the power is out.
-While a gas powered chain saw can be your best friend after the storm, it can also result in serious injuries at a time when emergency help might not be able to reach you.
+While a gas-powered chain saw can be your best friend after the storm, it can also result in serious injuries at a time when emergency help might not be able to reach you.

 - Generators: Though worth their weight in gold after a storm, carbon monoxide poisoning from generators caused over 60 deaths in 2005 with several more fatalities resulting from electrocution and fire.
 Generators should only be operated in the open and at a safe distance from the home.
 They should not be used in an enclosed storage building, garage, carport, basement, crawlspace, or near open windows or doors.
 Extension cords should be adequate to handle the load and don’t try to draw more power than the generator is rated to supply.
 Be sure to turn a generator off and allow it to cool before filling it with gas.